-Hans Peter Wilhelm Arp, also Jean Arp (b.
-1886 in Strasbourg; † 1966 in Basel) was a French-German painter, graphic artist, sculptor, and lyricist.
+Hans Peter Wilhelm Arp, also Jean Arp (1886-1966) was a French-German painter, graphic artist, sculptor, and lyricist.
 Arp moved in the artistic circles of the Constructivists and the Paris Surrealists, co-founding Dadaism in Zurich in 1916 as a literary and artistic movement in response to World War I and against its social conventions.
-He worked particularly closely with his wife Sophie Taeuber-Arp and at times with other artists, such as the Constructivist El Lissitzky, Max Ernst, and Kurt Schwitters.
-In 1930 he became a member of the group Cercle et Carré and a year later co-founder of the new abstract Parisian artists' group Abstraction-Création.
+He worked closely with his wife Sophie Taeuber-Arp and at times with other artists, such as the constructivist El Lissitzky, Max Ernst, and Kurt Schwitters.
+In 1930, he became a member of the group Cercle et Carré and a year later co-founder of the new abstract Parisian artists' group Abstraction-Création.
 Arp's oeuvre is characterized by the Dadaist principle of chance and, from the 1920s, by an "object language" of the everyday.
-Particularly characteristic is his preoccupation with "biomorphic," natural, rounded forms that make his work unmistakable to this day.
+Particularly characteristic is his preoccupation with "biomorphic" – natural, rounded forms that make his work unmistakable to this day.